 About: A Darker Shade of Magic is a young adult fantasy novel written by V.E.
 Schwab (aka Victoria Schwab).
 It was published on 2/24/2015 by Tor Books, an imprint of Macmillan Publisher.
 The genres are fantasy, young adult, fiction, historical, and magic.
 This is a series of 3 books: book 1 is A Darker Shade of Magic, book 2 is A Gathering of Shadows and book 3 is A Conjuring of Light.
+Another book by this author I read was The Invisible Life of Addie LaRue.
 According to the publisher’s website, “Tor.com is a site for science fiction, fantasy, and all the things that interest SF and fantasy readers.
 It publishes original fiction, art, and commentary on science fiction and related subjects by a wide range of writers from all corners of the field; both professionals working in the genres and fans.
 Its aim is to provoke, encourage, and enable interesting and rewarding conversations with and between its readers.”
 Please see below for more information about the author and publisher.

 Buddy Read Q&A with Namitha @ Teen Memoir

 If you had to describe this book in three words, what would they be?

 Which character would you choose to be between Kell and Lila and why?